chika-kasymov/chika-kasymov.github.io/_pages/about.md

 Hi, I'm Shyngys, and I live in Ust-Kamenogorsk (Kazakhstan).
 Thanks for visiting my website.

-Currently, I am working for [Toptal][tt] company and build iOS apps and libraries using both Objective-C and Swift programming languages.
+Currently, I am working at [The Life House Group][life_house] company and build iOS apps and libraries using both Objective-C and Swift programming languages.

 Some of the projects made by me: